ehanahamed/quizfreely/README.md

  - sign in & sign up page
    - check if username is incorrect or if password is incorrect
       - extra error-ing/validation-ing by searching auth table for usernames

+TODO EXTRA
+ - autofil/autocomplete colors
+ - enter key to focus next form element
+   - and to submit signin/signup when keyboard focus is on password input